 In terms of holding the keyboard, the Rii R12 actually has a really good feel.
 It’s just heavy enough to feel solid, but light enough to not be cumbersome.

 Speaking of solid, the Rii R12 has a metal case which gives this keyboard almost no flex – even if you really try to bend it.
-I think that’s my favourite feature.
+I think that’s my favorite feature.
 I’ve seen far too many tech accessories are cheaply built, so this really makes me happy.
-Its a quality statement that Rii made about their product.
+It’s a quality statement that Rii made about their product.
 Kudos.

-The trackpad is a raised piece of solid plastic with no separate buttons for the left and right click.
+The trackpad is a raised piece of solid plastic with no separate buttons for the left and right clicks.
 Unlike all of the other keyboards I’ve tested with an internal trackpad, there is no movement whatsoever with this trackpad because there’s no actual clicking that you need to do.
-The “buttons” are just touch-points on the keyboard.
+The “buttons” are just touchpoints on the keyboard.
 Again, this gives the keyboard a very solid feel.

-The wireless reception was challenging to say the least.
-Even sitting about five feet away from the sensor, the touchpad kept couldn’t seem to keep up with my gestures and the keys would sometimes need multiple presses in order to register.
-Occasionally, they would register in a flurry, so one intended key-press turned into three or four presses.
+The wireless reception was challenging, to say the least.
+Even sitting about five feet away from the sensor, the touchpad couldn’t seem to keep up with my gestures and the keys would sometimes need multiple presses in order to register.
+Occasionally, they would register in a flurry, so one intended key press turned into three or four presses.

 The Best HTPC Keyboard: The Verdict